K-Coconut/MCPBenchmark/Geometric-QN/README.md

 ```

 # Train
-**NOTE**: We can train the model with different combinations of datasets.
+**NOTE**: We can train the model with different combinations of datasets, more details can be found at the [paper](https://arxiv.org/abs/1907.11625).
 Please annotate or unannotate the code in train.py to train the model in different ways, and specify the model_prefix.
+Download the training datasets from [HERE](https://drive.google.com/drive/folders/1zug-letiQonVDsovvFIuWH3oXkmkaFlM?usp=sharing) and then put them under the directory *train_data*.

 ```sh
 # params: please refer to the code.